 Balance is what makes a display feel stable and harmonious.
 You can achieve it in two ways: symmetrically or asymmetrically.
 A symmetrical display is a mirror image—what you see on the left, you also see on the right.
 This creates a sense of order, calm, and formality, which works well for luxury or classic brands.
 An asymmetrical display, on the other hand, uses different elements with equal visual weight to create balance.
 Think a large fixture on one side balanced by two smaller ones on the other.
 This approach feels more modern and dynamic.
 The right choice depends on your brand’s personality and the story you want to tell.

-Why Eye-Level is Buy-Level
+Why Eye-Level is Always Buy-Level

 This is one of the golden rules of retail: what’s at eye level is what sells.
 It’s the most valuable real estate in your store because it’s where shoppers naturally look first.
 Products placed between waist and eye level receive the most attention and are far more likely to end up in a shopping cart.
 Use this prime space for your high-margin products, bestsellers, or new arrivals you want to promote.
 Anything placed too high or too low is more likely to be overlooked.
 Custom point-of-purchase displays are specifically designed to present products in this sweet spot.